tharahuokaing/casino1/README.md

-# 👑 HUOKAING THARA: The Empire of Soma's Legacy
+# 👑 HUOKAING THARA: The Empire of Huokaing Thara's Legacy

 **HUOKAING THARA** is a state-of-the-art digital gambling ecosystem that bridges the mystical power of ancient Khmer mythology with the cutting-edge precision of modern FinTech.
-It is more than a platform; it is a digital sovereign state governed by the wisdom of **Queen Soma** and guarded by the **Seven-Headed Naga King**.
+It is more than a platform; it is a digital sovereign state governed by the wisdom of **White Hat Hacker** and guarded by the **Seven-Headed Naga King**.

 ---